- What are the differences among Volleyballs?

 Bubble Style Kneepads vs. Flat Style

-Two different types of volleyball kneepads exist — bubble style kneedpads and flat style kneedpads.
+Two different types of volleyball kneepads exist — bubble style kneepads and flat style kneedpads.

 Bubble style kneepads: This style used to be the only type of volleyball kneepad available and it is what most people think of as a traditional style kneepad.
 Basically, a bubble style kneepad has a big pad in the front of the knee, directly on your kneecap.
 The bubble style kneepad is rather thick (thus the name, bubble type), and it provides a lot of cushioning if you fall straight forward onto your knees.
 Unfortunately, this style volleyball kneepad is not as readily available as it used to be.
-In fact, we carry and know of only two bubble style kneepads — the Asics ZD0009 and the Tachikara TKP kneepad (shown at right).
-Mizuno and Adidas no longer even make a bubble style volleyball kneepad.
+In fact, we carry and know of only one bubble style kneepads — the Asics ZD0009.
+Under Armour, Mizuno and Adidas no longer even make a bubble style volleyball kneepad.